a1astair/a1astair.github.io/README.md

 # Alastair Beaumont's Web Portfolio

 ## Overview
-This React-Redux app that uses Foundation for a styling sheet and webpack to build with hot loading!
+This React-Redux app that uses Foundation for a styling sheet and webpack to build with hot reloading!

 ## What's in this package?